Lacock Choral Course

 New orchestral work: ‘Carrownagappul’

-For double orchestra, solo marimba, solo timpani
+For orchestra, ‘Echo Band’, solo marimba, solo timpani

 Duration: 17’